NeoclassicVII/Metalbot-VII/README.md

 [For the future updates:]

-- Design work (In procces)
+- Design work (In process)
 - New optons
-- New random bands (In procces)
+- New random bands (In process)
 - Ability to add new genres by the user
 - More info about genres ect.
-(In procces)
+(In process)

 Tips:
 - Type the name of the genre (option N°2) fully and correctly!